What courses can I do after this?

 To do this course you should have...

-Individual employers set the selection criteria, but this is likely to include 5 GCSEs, including Maths and English, although some employers will accept other relevant qualifications and experience, including a relevant Level 2 qualification.
+Individual employers set the selection criteria, but you will require a minimum of 5 GCSEs at grades 9 - 5 (formerly A*- B) including English and Maths, and a Level 2 Accountancy qualification, although some employers will accept other relevant qualifications and experience.
 Apprentices without English or Maths at Level 2 must achieve this prior to taking the end point assessment.

 All applicants for Apprenticeship training will be required to attend an interview and may require an Accountancy test to ensure they are able to cope with the course.